satyamgupta2708/binaryclassifier/README.md

 ## Special Thanks:-
-Special thanks to all the other mentors and members of **IV LABS**, without their support this project wouldn’t have been completed successfully .
+Special thanks to all the other mentors and members of **IV LABS**, without their support this project wouldn’t have been completed successfully.